Lizhaohui2000/HearLoc/README.md

 # HearLoc
-Sound  Source Localization in 3D  with a Small-sized Microphone  Array
+Locating Unknown Sources in 3D with a Small-sized Microphone Array